karlie-tr/shopping-list-generator/README.md

 ## User Stories
 - As a user, I want to *add and remove a meal* (includes the ingredients and the cook time) to the current meal plan
-- As a user, I want to *view the list of groceries* for the specific meal plan
+- As a user, I want to *view the list of groceries with quantities* for the specific meal plan
 - As a user, I want to *estimate the cooking time* of the whole meal plan
 - As a user, I want to *see all the meals* that were added
 - As a user, I want to *save the current meal plan*